neonevm/neon-evm.docs/docs/governance/proposals/proposals.md

 5. Users are accountable for their actions.
 All users must be held accountable for their actions and decisions within the governance process.
 There must be mechanisms in place to ensure that users act in the best interests of the community.

+## Creating a Proposal

+Once an idea has reached its final form after discussions on the DAO Forum and the formal review process is complete, the proponent can create the actual proposal.
+The on-chain code to automatically implement the proposal that was tested and finalised on the DAO Forum is now ready to be included in a formal proposal on the Neon DAO website.

+To create a proposal, follow the following steps:

+1. On the Neon DAO website, select the Assembly for which the proposal is best suited.
+2. Connct your Solana wallet, with NEON tokens available, to the DAO website.
+3. Deposit the number of NEON tokens required by the Assembly for proposal submission.
+4. Create the proposal, with a link to the discussion on the DAO Forum.

+Current proposals are displayed on the main page of the *Neon DAO* section, under the "How to Participate" heading.

 ## Voting

-Once a proposal has reached its final form after discussions on the DAO Forum, it is ready to be put to a vote.
+After a proposal is created, it is ready to be put to a vote.
 The community of eligible voters in the relevant Assembly is then invited to cast their votes to either "Accept" or "Reject" this proposal.
 This is done by submitting NEON tokens to the desired option, with each NEON token being worth one vote.

+To vote on a proposal, follow the following steps:

+1. On the Neon DAO website, select the Assembly for which the proposal is best suited.
+2. Connct your Solana wallet, with NEON tokens available, to the DAO website.
+3. Deposit the number of NEON tokens equivalent to the desired number of votes for your preferred option, whether it is to "Accept" or "Reject" the proposal.
+4. Click "Vote" to approve the transaction.

 Once the voting period is concluded, the votes are automatically counted.
 If the proposal's "Accept" votes pass the Assembly's required vote threshold, the proposal is passed and is ready for implementation.
 Otherwise, the proposal fails.